joelouthan/theologic.us/content/posts/study-genesis/study-genesis01-6-13.md

 season: "2021"
 number: "0617"
 duration: "0:42:01"
-short_description: "Our forever home was never about the dirt underneath our feet, the roof over our heads, or even the family we do or don't have, it was always the presence of the Almighty God."
+description: "Our forever home was never about the dirt underneath our feet, the roof over our heads, or even the family we do or don't have, it was always the presence of the Almighty God."
 mp3:
     asset_link: "2021-06-17-study-genesis1-6-13.mp3"
     length: "60994801"